Local Government Overview

 Municipalities include statutory cities and towns, home rule municipalities and consolidated governments.
 There are about 19,000 in the United States and 272 in Colorado.
 Often called Town Councils or Board of Trustees, municipalities provide a broad range of services similar to that of a county.

 The 33,000 special districts nationwide are local governments that provide services or infrastructure to promote the health, safety, prosperity, security, and general welfare of the inhabitants of the district.
-According to DOLA, there are currently 2,306 special districts in Colorado as of November 2018, though the number regularly fluctuates as districts are created and dissolved.
+The Special District Act, in Title 32, C.R.S., comprises the legal framework for many different types of special districts and specifies the services that may be provided.
+According to DOLA, there are currently 2,306 Title 32 special districts in Colorado as of November 2018, though the number regularly fluctuates as districts are created and dissolve